LINWEN607/congregate/customer/pre-and-post-migration.md

 - Enable project-level shared runners (default: true)
 - Disable AutoDevOps (default: true)

-### project, group and system hooks
+### Project, group and system hooks

-- NOTE: if they are pointing to a private instance or localhost gitlab.com will see them as invalid and fail creating them
+- **NOTE:** If they are pointing to a private instance or localhost gitlab.com will see them as invalid and fail creating them
 - Badges